-If you are living at Ssamba Homestay, you will be provided with three good quality meals every day, so you shouldn’t ever feel hungry.
+You will be provided with two good quality meals every day, so you shouldn’t ever feel hungry.
 The food you will be provided with will consist of delicious local dishes, using fresh produce to create a cultural and tasty experience!
 Typically your diet will consist of rice, bread, matooke, cassava, sweet-potatoes, beans, beef, fish, noodles, corn bread with vegetables such as cabbage, avocado, spinach and eggplant.
 Water and tea/coffee are included throughout your stay whilst soft drinks (coke, sprite etc) and other beverages can be purchased from our “restaurant & bar”.

 Weekend & Evening Free Time

 The hard work volunteers put in during the week undoubtedly warrants some fun and relaxation during evening free time and on the weekends.
 During the week we organize a variety of activities for volunteers in the evenings.
 We often play football (soccer), cards and board games or chill out around the bar or go out for a dance getting to know fellow volunteers from around the world.
 Musical ballads are known to break out from time to time as well as the always entertaining pub-quiz nights.